 Quoted by Patrick when asked about getting into the world of being a writer.

-Becoming a writer takes visualization, exploration, and constant inventiveness.
-As many writers know or even people writing essays for school or college, writer’s block is a big agony and stress, mainly when targets are on the horizon.
+Becoming a writer takes visualisation, exploration, and constant inventiveness.
+As many writers know or even people writing essays for school or college know, writer’s block is a big agony and stress, mainly when targets are on the horizon.

 Hi Patrick, so start with a few fun questions.
-What would you be and why if you have to be any fish?
+What would you be and why would you have to be any fish?

 Passion, Adventure and Style, the Life of a Hollywood Screenwriter